Ukraine crisis: How far can China go in supporting Russia? | DW | 25.02.2022

 Later that day on Twitter, Hua claimed that China stands for "justice and peace," adding that countries "resolve international disputes peacefully in line with the purposes and principles of the UN Charter."

 This is unlikely.
-It is more probable that Beijing will continue to apply rhetoric attempting to convince the world China is a peace-loving nation, while at the same time tacitly supporting Putin by accusing the US of being a warmonger, said China expert Didi Kirsten Tatlow from the German Council on Foreign Relations.
+It is more probable that Beijing will continue to apply rhetoric attempting to convince the world China is a peace-loving nation, while at the same time tacitly supporting Putin by accusing the US of being a warmonger, China expert Didi Kirsten Tatlow, from the German Council on Foreign Relations, told DW.

-However, China's peaceful rhetoric will be less effective unless Beijing takes "concrete and public actions" to oppose Russian aggression in Ukraine, she told DW.
+China's peaceful rhetoric will be less effective unless Beijing takes "concrete and public actions" to oppose Russia's aggression in Ukraine, she said.

 If China abstains, as expected, its tacit support of Moscow "will become even more apparent," Tatlow said.

-Chinese President "Xi Jinping is clearly not interested in joining forces with the US," said Tatlow.
+President "Xi Jinping is clearly not interested in joining forces with the US," Tatlow added.
 "He and the Chinese Communist Party publicly reject democracy.
 It is not reasonable to expect him to change his position fundamentally.
 He would see that as 'selling out' China," she said.

-"Perhaps if the situation develops very negatively for China, he may change his position, but we cannot know that yet."
+"Perhaps if the situation develops very negatively for China, he may change his position," Tatlow said, "but we cannot know that yet."

-Analyst Tatlow said China is in a tough spot, being forced to choose between supporting its Russian partner in changing the international order or suffer massive reputational damage by siding with a rogue state that is invading a sovereign country.
+Tatlow said China was in a tough spot — forced to choose between supporting its Russian partner in changing the international order and suffering massive reputational damage by siding with a rogue state that is invading a sovereign country.

 "The coming days and weeks will show what China chooses and if it can finesse a position between these two poles that enables it to save face but also to remain friends with Russia," she said.